January 10 – March 4, 2022

 All experience levels welcome.

-Lead Instructor Beth Ireland is joined for three of the projects by visiting instructors Mark Gardner and Dixie Biggs.
+Lead Instructor Beth Ireland is joined for two of the projects by visiting instructors Dixie Biggs and Mark Gardner.

 Beth Ireland has been a professional woodworker since 1983, specializing in turning and sculpture.
 She holds an MFA from the Massachusetts College of Art and Design, and her work has been widely exhibited and published, including a 2015 profile in American Woodturner.
 She has also held several prestigious Windgate fellowships and participated in the International Turning Exchange.
 Beth’s business encompasses everything from production runs of turned balusters to sculpture to one-of-a-kind stringed instruments.
 She is the Lead Instructor for our Turning Intensive and teaches turning for the Comprehensive.
 Beth lives in St. Petersburg, FL, and her website is bethireland.net.

-Visiting Instructor Dixie Biggs makes her home in Gainesville, FL, and has been a full-time studio woodturner/artist since 1989.
-Having a degree in agriculture from the University of Florida and a love of gardening, much of her work incorporates botanical themes.
-She is best known for her meticulously-carved, “leaf wrapped” vessels.
-She has exhibited her work in such notable venues as the Smithsonian Craft Show, Philadelphia Museum of Art Craft Show, and del Mano Gallery.
-Her work is in public and private collections worldwide.
+Visiting Instructor Dixie Biggs has been a full-time studio woodturner/artist since 1989.
+With a degree in agriculture and a love of gardening, she often incorporates botanical themes into her work and is best known for meticulously-carved, “leaf wrapped” vessels.
+Dixie has exhibited in such notable venues as the Smithsonian Craft Show, the Philadelphia Museum of Art Craft Show, and the American Craft Expo.
+She is based in Gainesville, FL, and her pieces may be found in public and private collections worldwide.
 Dixie teaches at craft schools, symposia, and clubs across the country and has been featured in Woodturning magazine, among other publications.
 For more on Dixie’s work, visit dixiebiggs.com.

 Visiting Instructor Mark Gardner is a full-time studio turner and sculptor in Saluda, NC.
 His award-winning work is exhibited nationally and has been acquired for the permanent collections of the Museum of Arts and Design in New York, the Yale University Art Gallery, and the Minneapolis Institute of Art, among others.
 He is represented in publications such as New Masters of Woodturning (Fox Chapel Press, 2008) and Scratching the Surface: Art and Content in Contemporary Wood (Guild Publishing, 2002).
 Mark’s website is markgardnerstudio.com.